DivyamRana007/Lab01/index.md

 ![alt-text-1](Pictures/IMG_6538%202.jpeg  "Me")

 Hi, I am Divyam Rana.
 A senior in **_University of California, San Diego_**.
 I am a Math - CS major with a minor in Data Science.

 My Personal Website (a bit outdated) : [Link](https://divyamrana.github.io)

+> Work Hard, Play Harder

-# Work Experience
+# Work Interests

+I am interested in roles in the domain of Business Intelligence and Product Management.
+Some of the roles are :

-1. Cisco Systems : Business Analyst Intern
+1. Business Analyst
-2. AMD : Business Operations Intern
-3. Cisco Systems : Software Engineering Intern
-4. Computer Science Education Research Lab - University of California San Diego
+2. Financial Analyst
+3. Data Analyst
+4. Product Manager
+_And many more_

-# Technologies Interacted
+# Technologies

+Some of the technologies that I have worked with :

 - Tableau
 - Power BI